dario-sZM/ECG-Anomaly-Detection/README.md

 ![](Images/Classes-AveragedTimeSeries.png)

 ## LSTM AUTOENCODER
-The autoencoder should take the input date (individual heartbeat), pass it through the model, and obtain a reconstructed version of the input as closely matched as possible.
+The autoencoder should take the input data (individual heartbeat), pass it through the model, and obtain a reconstructed version of the input as closely matched as possible.

 Using a low number of layers and parameters in the model will ensure a compressed representation of the data is used, providing a better chance of success.
 In other words, Autoencoders attempt to learn only the **most important features** (compressed) of the data.
 In this case, using a two layered LSTM we will capture the temporal dependenies of the data.